Can I Afford It?

 When a uni states that international students will need $55,000, that number is for EVERYTHING—tuition, books, accommodation, food, insurance etc. Some also incorporate the cost of one round trip ticket in the figure as well.

-It is a frequently held misconception that every international student at an American college comes equipped with their own million-dollar trust fund.
+It is a frequently held misconception that every international student at an American college comes equipped with his own million-dollar trust fund.
 This is miles from the truth.
 A first-rate education abroad is becoming an ever more achievable option for British students of all backgrounds.

 One of the reasons American universities have thrived is due to their remarkable management of financial resources.
 Universities like Harvard have bank balances that rival the largest American corporations and exceed those of many a developing country.
 Alumni from all over the nation pour money back into their alma maters and boards of savvy businessmen make sure their colleges are never short of funds.